 - In the area of WPS, UN Women's positioning in relation to its coordination mandate has been facilitated by the strong gender, peace and security architecture in the United Nations that is accountable to the UN Security Council.
 UN Women has had a well-defined and legitimate role within this global architecture, due in part to the role that its predecessor, UNIFEM, played in establishing key coordination mechanisms and frameworks for WPS. - In contrast, in the context of humanitarian action, there is more limited institutional coordination of GEEW.
 Therefore, as noted in UN Women's Humanitarian Strategy, the responsibility for ensuring that humanitarian action integrates a gender dimension often falls to the IASC Gender Equality in Humanitarian Action Reference Group at the policy level and to its operational arm, GenCAP, and to a handful of gender "champions" at programmatic field level.74 It is important to note that there remains a lack of accountability in this regard.
 The absence of a GEEW-specific inter-agency coordination mechanism, and the fact that (until now) UN Women has not been granted membership in the broader coordination mechanism IASC, have meant that its positioning in each regional and country context has varied according to a number of factors, including the strength of the Humanitarian Coordinator, OCHA, and UN Women, and the relationships between these actors in a particular setting.
 In Asia Pacific, UN Women and OCHA collaboration has led to a good practice in regional coordination work, through the creation of a regional IASC Working Group on Gender in Humanitarian Action, which was pivotal in coordination on the ground in Nepal in 2015 when surge capacity was sent from different agencies in the region.
 In Jordan, UN Women has been increasingly active in humanitarian interagency fora, reflecting the effects of its efforts to become a relevant actor in the country's humanitarian context.
-In the areas of EVAW and WEE, where no global inter-agency mechanisms for coordination on GEEW exist, UN Women has, for the most part, approached its coordination mandate by seeking collaboration with clusters of one or more other UN gration of gender into humanitarian activities at fairly short established in 1996 to support actions to eliminate violence against women and girls.
+In the areas of EVAW and WEE, where no global inter-agency mechanisms for coordination on GEEW exist, UN Women has, for the most part, approached its coordination mandate by seeking collaboration with clusters of one or more other UN entities.
+UN Women has strong expertise in these areas but has not yet carved out a unique coordination role.75 In EVAW, the UN Trust Fund on EVAW was established in 1996 to support actions to eliminate violence against women and girls.
 In 2008, the Fund began awarding grants to UNCTs.
 At the global level, the UN Trust Fund on EVAW was referenced by one stakeholder as having contributed to UN system coordination in the field by incentivizing joint work among UN agencies.
 Consultations with stakeholders at the country level indicate that the Fund is well known and is a source of funding for many joint programmes.
 At the regional and country level, the UNITE campaign has often provided a platform for ongoing UN system coordination as well as coordination with other actors, especially civil society.

-A similar point was also noted in the 2015 evaluation of UN Women's normative support function (paragraph 45) and the 2014 Multilateral Organization Performance Assessment Network assessment (quoted in 2015 evaluation of UN Women's normative support function para 47), which observed insufficient HQ/field office linkages that were hampering the implementation of normative gains.
+73 A similar point was also noted in the 2015 evaluation of UN Women's normative support function (paragraph 45) and the 2014 Multilateral Organization Performance Assessment Network assessment (quoted in 2015 evaluation of UN Women's normative support function para 47), which observed insufficient HQ/field office linkages that were hampering the implementation of normative gains.